 In subsequent court cases the City was deemed to be incorrect in her assertion that the paths were to be considered public space.
 Since the courtyard has always been locked at night, the paths must be considered private property.

 Despite the legal pronouncements, the controversial chairwoman of the city’s Center borough at the time vowed to continue her fight against the Begijnhof Foundation.
 But eventually cooler heads prevailed and the current situation — in which the foundation does allow access to individual tourists, though with restrictions — is a result of compromise and common sense.

 A sign posted at the entrance states that the Begijnhof is a spiritual center, as well as private property.
 It tells visitors to respect the peace, silence and privacy of its inhabitants.
 Groups, tours, filming, photography, bicycles and dogs are not allowed.

 However, in practice, non-intrusive filming and photography by private individuals is tolerated.

 Meanwhile the foundation must not impede access to the English Church on its property, and therefore the gate must be open half and hour before and up till half an hour after each service or event at the church.

-In the end, one thing is clear — and we’ll state in here in the plain, direct language Amsterdammers are known for: tourists must behave in such a way that they don’t screw things up for others.
+In the end, one thing is clear — and we’ll state in here in the plain, direct language Amsterdammers are known for: tourists and other visitors must behave in such a way that they don’t screw things up for others.